 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Florida State University neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 79.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-100.0% of the real estate in the Florida State University neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Florida State University neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 30.1% of the residential real estate vacant, the Florida State University neighborhood claims the distinction of having a higher vacancy rate than 95.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 Furthermore, one of the really unique and interesting things about the look and setting of the Florida State University neighborhood is that it is almost entirely dominated by large apartment buildings, such as apartment complexes or high-rise apartments.
 84.1% of the residential real estate here is classified as such.
 This puts this neighborhood on the map as having a higher proportion of large apartment buildings than 97.3% of all neighborhoods in America.